Our Hope is Here to Help guide you every step of the way on your journey to recovery.

 Expert care by and for women since 1972

 Our Hope was founded over 40 years ago by a group of visionary community leaders who understood that women's recovery needs differ from men's.
 Until then, not only were alcoholism and addiction seen as shameful and stigmatized among women, but most treatment programs were designed by and for men.
 As a result, we were founded on the principle of and have been solely dedicated ever since to guiding women to recovery by meeting their unique needs.
-Our all-female team includes Masters level Certified Alcohol and Drug Counselors and certified Recovery Coaches in long-term recovery themselves.
-Our Residential and Intensive Outpatient Treatment programs not only offer one-on-one and group therapy, but also include work in the areas of physical, spiritual and social wellness, through activities like Yoga, Reiki, exercise, nutritious cooking and Family Counseling sessions.
+Our primarily female team includes Masters level Certified Alcohol and Drug Counselors and certified Recovery Coaches in long-term recovery themselves.
+Our Residential program not only offer one-on-one and group therapy, but also include work in the areas of physical, spiritual and social wellness, through activities like Yoga, Reiki, exercise, nutritious cooking and Family Counseling sessions.
 Our Hope has continuously achieved top ratings from the Center for Rehabilitation Facilities (CARF).

 A dignified place to do difficult work